Megan McArdle: Nationalized health care

 Since 2009, McArdle has argued extensively against instituting a system of national health insurance in the United States, and specifically against the federal health care reform bill the Patient Protection and Affordable Care Act, which was signed into law in March 2010.
 In addition to a number of blog posts on the subject, she also wrote an article, "Myth Diagnosis," in the March 2010 Atlantic.

 In a July 2009 blog post, McArdle listed two reasons that she objected to such a system: first, that it would stifle innovation, because "Monopolies are not innovative, whether they are public or private," and second, that "Once the government gets into the business of providing our health care, the government gets into the business of deciding whose life matters, and how much."
 Commentator Ezra Klein of The Washington Post criticized this post, writing, "In 1,600 words, she doesn't muster a single link to a study or argument, nor a single number that she didn't make up (what numbers do exist come in the form of thought experiments and assumptions).
 Megan's argument against national health insurance boils down to a visceral hatred of the government."

 In an August 2009 post, McArdle reiterated, "My objection is primarily, as I've said numerous times, that the government will destroy innovation.
 It will do this by deciding what constitutes an acceptable standard of care, and refusing to fund treatment above that.
 It will also start controlling prices."

 In a comment to that post, McArdle stated, "The United States currently provides something like 80–90% of the profits on new drugs and medical devices.
 Perhaps you think you can slash profits 80% with no effect on the behavior of the companies that make these products.
 I don't."
 In a subsequent Washington Post online chat, a commenter asked her, "You said that medical innovation will be wiped out if we have a type of national health care, because European drug companies get 80% of their revenue from Americans.
 Where did you get this statistic?"
 McArdle responded that it was "a hypothetical, not a statistic."
 This was criticized in a blog post in The New Republic.
 In response to this criticism, McArdle stated that she had misunderstood the question, and "thought the commenter was referring to the postulated hypothetical destruction of all US profits."
 She also stated that, though "there are no hard numbers available," she estimated that the U.S. contribution to pharmaceutical profits was at least 60%.

 Personal life

 McArdle married Peter Suderman, an associate editor for the libertarian magazine Reason, in 2010.

-She was a vegan for a year in 2008, which she ended due to the diet complicating management of her previously diagnosed Hashimoto's thyroiditis.